 Jimi Hendrix died on 18 September 1970 aged 27.
-It is approaching 40 years since his death.
+It is approaching 50 years since his death.
 It hardly seems that it can be that long ago.

-I never got to see Jimi in person, but his transcendent guitar playing moved me into new realms of awareness.
 His lyrics, in the light of his death, now seem haunting:

 The Wind Cries Mary